AD Blocker Detected

 More importantly, it is widely understood that mindfulness and meditation can aid depression, anxiety, PTSD, and even chronic pain.
-Our minds are our cores, our minds are who we are, and our inner turmoil and subsequent physical reactions can be aided by inner explorations.
+Our minds are our cores, who we are, and inner explorations can aid our inner turmoil and subsequent physical reactions.

 The Practical Benefits Of Mindfulness

-We are not meant to be stuck in the past, and we are not meant to worry about the future.
-How can we best serve ourselves if we refuse to feel the moment.
-It is practical to be mindful of your current state and actions if you ever hope to live your best life.
+We are not meant to live in the past or worry about the future.
+How can we best serve ourselves if we refuse to feel the moment?
+Being mindful of your current state and actions can help you live your best life.

-It is beneficial to take the time to assess where you are in the present.
-That can mean taking the time to feel and analyze every part of your body to really tune into how your body feels in a given place and time.
-It may be cliché, but our bodies are temples, and we need to do maintenance and inspections to operate at our very best.
+Take the time to assess where you are in the present.
+Feel and analyze every part of your body to know where you are at any given place and time.
+It may be cliché, but our bodies are temples, and we must maintain and inspect them to operate at our best.

 How does mindfulness benefit the brain?

-Our brains are fascinating and complicated, highly evolved with near-endless potential.
+Our brains are fascinating yet complicated, and highly evolved with near-endless potential.
 If you truly think about it, you are your brain.

 Your brain is divided into different sections with different functions.
-You are operated by a nervous system, in constant communication with your brain and body.
+You are operated by a nervous system, in constant communication with your mind and body.

 Ways mindfulness can benefit the brain:

-Our brains are so in tune with our environment that a singular event can cause such a large chain reaction that the firing of your brain (the brain communicates by firing impulses with chemical messages) can be vastly impacted.
+Our brains are so in tune with our environment that a singular event can cause a massive chain reaction, firing impulses with chemical messages to feel and think.

 It’s crazy to think that the things we experience shape our thoughts and feelings, and our thoughts and feelings shape our inner communication network.
 But, think about it a little more, and realize that your existence is a series of internal communication on so deep a level that you do not consciously realize the power of just being.